Phan Thiết (city): Administrative divisions

 Located on an arm of the South China Sea, Phan Thiết is one of Vietnam's most significant fishing areas.
 Its population is roughly 230,000 (as of 2019).
 Hồ Chí Minh reportedly lived in Phan Thiết for a short time around 1910 and worked as a schoolteacher.

-During the Vietnam War, Phan Thiết was the site of the U.S. military base known as Landing Zone Betty, which was located at the now closed airfield southwest of the Phan Thiết.
+During the Vietnam War, Phan Thiết was the site of the U.S. military base known as Landing Zone Betty, which was located at the now closed airfield southwest of the city.
 In recent years, Phan Thiết (specifically Mũi Né Beach) has been transformed into a resort destination.
 24 October 1995 is considered to be the birth of tourism in Phan Thiết, when thousands visited Mũi Né to witness the total solar eclipse.
 The event was commemorated on the same day in 2005 as the tenth anniversary of tourism for the province.
 Local people in Phan Thiết regularly practice a ceremony to a whale god, which is believed to provide good luck in nautical pursuits.